Comparison Techniques for Competing Brownian Particles: Introduction

 The gaps $Z_1, \ldots, Z_{N-1}$ between particles form an $\BR^{N-1}_+$-valued process called a {\it semimartingale reflected Brownian motion} (SRBM) {\it in the orthant}.
 This is a process which behaves as a Brownian motion inside this orthant, and reflects on each face of the boundary $\pa\BR^{N-1}_+$ in a constant direction (not necessarily normally).
 We discuss this in detail in Section 2.
-For an SRBM in the orthant, as well as for related systems called {\it fluid networks}, some related results are already known, see \cite{KW1996}, \cite{KR2012b}, \cite{R2000}, \cite{Haddad2010}.
+We also provide comparison techniques for this class of processes.
+It was originally introduced as a {\it heavy traffic limit} for series of queues, when the intensity at each queue tends to $1$, see \cite{Har1973, Har1978, HW1987b}; see also the survey \cite{Wil1995}.
+For an SRBM in the orthant, as well as for related systems called {\it fluid networks}, some related results are already known, see \cite{KW1996, KR2012b, R2000, Haddad2010}.